![]() |

 We typically add a 16×2 Alphanumeric LCD to small embedded systems & projects to enhance the user experience and UI of the device/project.
 You can use it to display text messages to the user, number, etc. Other types of LCDs provide different features such as the number of columns and rows (characters) and maybe colored display, and also different interfaces (parallel, spi, i2c, etc).

 For this tutorial, we’ll consider the 16×2 LCD with a 16-pin header interface.
 Assuming it has the standard Hitachi LCD driver HD44780 controller.
-The Alphanumeric LCD 16×2 Tutorial did highlight everything you need to know.
-That’s why I highly recommend that you check it out right now.
-In order to know, the internals of the LCD driver IC, it’s registers, commands, and how it works and gets initialized, etc.
+The Alphanumeric LCD 16×2 Tutorial linked below highlights everything you need to know.
+It’ll help you learn the internals of the LCD driver IC, its registers, commands, and how it works & gets initialized, etc. I highly recommend that you check it out.

 STM32 LCD 16×2 Interfacing